-Often, just having the conversation helps you get the creative approval process back on track.
+Often, this sort of open conversation is all you need to get the creative approval process back on track.

 The opportunity with creative approvals

-Often, it’s easy to get focus on the negative side of approvals.
+Often, it’s easy only see the negative side of approvals.
 To see them as a challenge to overcome.
-In some businesses, the approval stages are even referred to as hurdle or barrier meetings.
+In some businesses, the approval stages are even referred to as hurdle meetings.

 Creative approval example - Pixar

-So, instead of an approval team for early stage creative work, they use what they call a Brains Trust.
+They work hard to protect rather than get rid of these ugly baby creative ideas.
+Instead of an approval team for early creative, they use what they call a Brains Trust team.

-(Check out our article on the book Creativity Inc by Pixar head Ed Catmull for more on this).
+(Check out our article the Pixar book Creativity, Inc. by Ed Carmmull for more on this).

 Creative approval example - Amazon

-This gist of this is that most business, and in particular approval teams start with the idea of No. But what if they started with the idea of Yes?
+This gist of this is that when most business think of new ideas, approvals start with the idea of saying No. But what if they started with the idea of Yes?

 Managing creative evaluation with approval teams

-There’s three final creative approval principles we want to cover before we close off this article.
-These relate to how you set up and manage the approval team itself.
+As a final point on creative approval, you also need to plan how you set up and manage the approval team itself.

 Conclusion - Creative approvals

-The need for control mechanisms to prevent legal issues, ensure brand and customer consistency, manage budgets and the company reputation means companies is clear.
+There’s a clear need for control mechanisms.
+You want to prevent legal issues, ensure brand and customer consistency, manage budgets and protect the company reputation.

 Pick your approval team carefully.
 Everyone should know who’s on the team.
-They should be empowered to make decisions.
+The team should be empowered to make decisions.
 Keep the team small, with one ultimate decision-maker.

-Check out our guides to creative thinking for more ways to promote creativity in your business.
-You can also check out some of our previous articles like how to be a more creative company and easy creative ideas for any business.
-And of course, you can contact us if you need help with your own creative approvals set-up and processes.
+Check out our previous articles like how to be a more creative company and easy creative ideas for any business for more ways to promote creativity in your business.
+And of course, contact us if we can help you with creative approvals set-up and processes.